 Light fixture included

-The fixture was trendy and well-priced from a popular (again, sorry, can’t say) store.
+The fixture was trendy and well-priced from the popular, previously, not-mentioned, store.

 It had to go

 My mom said, “You have to get rid of that.
 It’s nice.
 But it’s not you.”

 Best friend said, “No. No. That’s not you.”

 Daughter said, “Ugh.”

 So I went shopping